-After Tehran announced Sharmahd's capture in 2020, Tondar proclaimed that it "will continue to fight even in the absence of companions and commanders."
-However, Sharmahd's family says that he is only Tondar's spokesperson and was not involved in any attacks.
+Sharmahd's family says that he was only Tondar's spokesperson and was not involved in any attacks.
 Likewise, according to Sharmahd's legal representatives, he "has repeatedly held that he had no involvement in any attack.
 He merely advocates for the freedom of the Iranian people."
-In 2009, the regime convicted and executed three men for the Shiraz mosque explosion, alleging they were affiliated with Tondar and had acted on instructions from a CIA agent.
-In 2010, the government hanged two Tondar members who had "confessed to obtaining explosives and planning to assassinate officials."